 A-MPDU operation for an HE PPDU follows the procedures defined in 10.13 (A-MPDU operation) and, additionally, the procedures defined in this subclause.

-An HE STA that sends a VHT Capabilities element or an HT Capabilities element and an HE Capabilities element with Maximum A-MPDU Length Exponent Extension field of 0 shall support in reception an A-MPDU pre-EOF padding with maximum length defined in 10.13.2 (A-MPDU length limit rules).
+An HE STA that sends a VHT Capabilities element, an HT Capabilities element, or an HE Extended Capabilities element and an HE Capabilities element with Maximum A-MPDU Length Exponent Extension field of 0 shall support in reception an A-MPDU pre-EOF padding with maximum length defined in 10.13.2 (A-MPDU length limit rules).(#20120)

 An HE STA that sends a VHT Capabilities element and an HE Capabilities element with Maximum A-MPDU Length Exponent Extension field greater than 0 shall support reception of an HE PPDU with an A-MPDU pre-EOF padding as defined in 10.13.2 (A-MPDU length limit rules) except that the maximum length for the A-MPDU pre-EOF padding shall be equal to .
 An HE STA that sets the Maximum A-MPDU Length Exponent Extension field of the HE Capabilities element to a value greater than 0 shall set the Maximum A-MPDU Length Exponent subfield of the VHT Capabilities element to 7.